In this article:

 - Introduction to Costume Design – how to design costumes that support character development

-Bachelor’s Degree in Theatre Arts
+Bachelor’s Degree in Theatre Arts - Four Year Duration

 The four-year Bachelor’s Degree in Theatre Arts provides students with a more in-depth exposure to the various facets of the world of theatre, preparing them to pursue a wider scope of work in the field.
 As is the case with associate programs, different schools structure their curriculum differently.
-The following are examples of some courses that may be offered at this level:
+The following are examples of courses that may be offered at this level:

 - Theatre History